waxgourd-ha/HASS.Agent/README.md

 This project is a fork of the [original HASS.Agent](https://github.com/LAB02-Research/HASS.Agent) created by [Sam](https://github.com/LAB02-Research).

 The Purpose of this project is to provide updates/features/fixes until development on the original project resumes.
-For now, all released from this repository will be marked as beta.

 At first all PRs made by me will be merged, but in time, I'll approach authors of other PRs for permission to also include them in here.